MENU

 Catholic Schools Sweepstakes Launched

-The Catholic Schools Sweepstakes program, now known as Catholic Schools Charitable Raffles, launches in San Antonio and due to its success, is expanded to Catholic schools throughout Texas, raising over $17 million through 2026.
+The Catholic Schools Sweepstakes program, now known as Catholic Schools Charitable Raffles, launches in San Antonio.
+Due to its success, the program is expanded to Catholic schools throughout Texas, raising over $17 million through 2026.

 2008